stephp23/NCI_Cancer_Clinical_Trials_App/README.md

 ## Description

-This is a web application that allows for users to gather specific information about National Cancer Institute supported clinical trials.
-Users will be able to look at information regarding clinical trials, based on diffferent parameters, such as : disease, location, interventions, research hospitals.
+This is a web application that allows users to gather specific information about National Cancer Institute supported clinical trials.
+Users will be able to look at information regarding clinical trials, based on diffferent parameters, such as : disease, disease progression, interventions, age of study participant, and location of clinical trials.
+The Ctrials application takes it a step further, by allowing users to see clinical trials that are conducted nearby, in the context of an interative Google map.

-Search Tab for
-Terms
-Interventions
+- Search Tabs and Dropdown menus give user the ability to narrow down by the main parameters:
+      -Health Condition patient is experiencing.
+      -Key Words and Phrases related to health condition or treatments.
+      -Disease Porgression including cancer stages and reccurent health conditions.
+      -Age of Prospective Study Participant

+- Second item
+- Third item
+- Fourth item